View SSL Certificates

 On the Upload SSL Certificate window, click Browse and select the appropriate certificate.

 Click Upload.An Information window opens confirming the certificate was uploaded.
-Once the certificate is uploaded, the certificate status changes to Provisioned.Note: Once a certificate is provisioned, the menu icon changes to include both Activate and Delete options.
+After the certificate is uploaded, the certificate status changes to Provisioned.Note: After a certificate is provisioned, the menu icon changes to include both Activate and Delete options.
 Keep in mind you can’t delete activated certificates.

 Activate an SSL Certificate